Logan Rock

-The Logan Rock (Men Omborth, meaning balanced stone) near the village of Treen in Cornwall, England, UK, is an example of a logan or rocking stone.
+The Logan Rock (Men Omborth, meaning balanced stone) near the village of Treen in Cornwall, United Kingdom, is an example of a logan or rocking stone.
 Although it weighs some 80 tons, it was dislodged in 1824 by a group of British seamen, intent on showing what the Navy could do.
 However following complaints from local residents for whom the rock had become a tourist attraction and source of income, the seamen were forced to restore it.
 Today the Logan Rock still rocks, but with much less ease than it did in the past.
 The South West Coast Path, which follows the coast of south-west England from Somerset to Dorset passes by on the cliffs to the north.

 Geography

-The rock is an eighty-ton granite boulder perched on the edge of the cliffs overlooking the English Channel, on a headland one mile south of Treen.
+The rock is a ninety-ton granite boulder perched on the edge of the cliffs overlooking the English Channel, on a headland one mile south of Treen.
 The rock is within Treryn Dinas, an Iron Age promontory fort, or cliff castle, with five lines of fortification.
 The rock is finely balanced due to the actions of weathering, and prior to its restoration in 1824 it could be rocked by applying only a little pressure.
 As well as the logan stone itself, the name Logan Rock is also applied to the surrounding tip of the headland.
 Cripp's Cove lies to the east beneath the rock.
 A number of stacks are located around the edge of Logan Rock including Great Goular, Horrace, and Seghy.
 The area is within the Treen Cliff Site of Special Scientific Interest (SSSI), notified in 1951 for its marine heathland and rare plants.
 It is within the Cornwall Area of Outstanding Natural Beauty (AONB), the Penwith Heritage Coast and is owned and managed by the National Trust.

 The Runnel Stone Marine Conservation Zone was designated on 29 January 2016, covers 7¾ sq. mi.
 (20 km2) and is based on a 2¼ mile (3.5 km) arc measured from the National Coastwatch Institution lookout based at Gwennap Head.
 Included is much of the coast from Gwennap Head to Hall Dinas on the east side of Treryn Dinas.
 The MCZ protects habitats ranging from exposed rock on the coast to soft sediments on the sea floor and animals such as pink sea fan (Eunicella verrucosa) which can be found on the eastern side of the headland.